 With the national spotlight on the rise of opioid dependence across the U.S., increased scrutiny is being placed on the doctors prescribing pain medications.

-Last month, the Centers for Disease Control and Prevention announced a plan to help fight misuse by issuing guidelines for prescribing opioids.
+In October 2015, the Centers for Disease Control and Prevention announced a plan to help fight misuse by issuing guidelines for prescribing opioids.
 Although these drugs come with risks, they can be effective to treat chronic pain if included as part of an integrated treatment plan.

 One study found that more than 2 million people in the United States were diagnosed with substance use disorders related to prescription opioid pain relievers.
 The CDC’s goal is to provide primary care doctors, who do not specialize in pain management, with guidance on the risks and benefits of prescribing these medications to help ensure they are used safely.